 Its popularity is in parts due to the fact that it is easy to set up and maintain while offering considerable customization opportunities for the advanced user.

-- Popular and well-known: there’s a large amount of resources and community help
+- Popular and well-known: there’s a large number of resources and community help

 - Free trial (14 days)